bridgeth-1677352/Info478-Group5Project/README.md

 **Target Audience**

 The main target audience for our dataset is undergraduate college students (ages ~17-22) who are concerned with how their alcohol consumption in college affects their health later in life.
-This study can help college-aged students weigh the risks of drinking and decide if and how much they want to consume alcohol.
+This study can help college-aged students weigh the risks of drinking and decide if they want to consume alcohol and if so, how much they want to consume.

 **Result of Research**